devchandra91/website/README.md

-This project was bootstrapped with [Create React App] and styled with TailWind-CSS.
+A website template created with [Create React App] and styled with TailWind-CSS

+You can check it out at this URL - website-template-green.netlify.app